Some examples of quantum graphs

 \section{Twisting Cayley graphs of abelian groups}

-In this section, we present a general construction of how to deform a Cayley graph of an abelian group using a \emph{unitary bicharacter} on the group $\Gamma$.
-Most of the ingredients are actually already known.
+In this section, we present a general construction for deforming Cayley graphs of an abelian groups using a 2-cocycle (equivalently a unitary bicharacter) on the group $\Gamma$.
+Our construction is actually a special case of 2-cocycle deformations introduced in \cite{MRV19}.
+However, in the case of Cayley graphs, the situation simplifies considerably.